AngelinaGentaz/An-introduction-to-epidemiological-modelling/README.md

 ## 2.2 SIR and SEIR model

 As mentioned above, deterministic continuum models are mainly represented by the Kermack-McKendrick (SIR) model of 1927.
-The derived equations and assumptions are described below.
+The flow chart for the SIR model looks like this:

 ![Figure 2](https://user-images.githubusercontent.com/85577140/126707666-7a86e96a-4d7e-49ae-be27-da4d1a4a2758.jpg)